intel-lab-lkp/linux/Documentation/userspace-api/gpio/sysfs.rst

-  THIS ABI IS DEPRECATED, THE ABI DOCUMENTATION HAS BEEN MOVED TO Documentation/ABI/obsolete/sysfs-gpio AND NEW USERSPACE CONSUMERS ARE SUPPOSED TO USE THE CHARACTER DEVICE ABI.
+  THIS ABI IS DEPRECATED, THE ABI DOCUMENTATION HAS BEEN MOVED TO Documentation/ABI/obsolete/sysfs-gpio AND NEW USERSPACE CONSUMERS SHOULD USE THE chardev.rst.

   THIS OLD SYSFS ABI WILL NOT BE DEVELOPED (NO NEW FEATURES), IT WILL JUST BE MAINTAINED.

-Refer to the examples in tools/gpio/* for an introduction to the new character device ABI.
-Also see the userspace header in include/uapi/linux/gpio.h

 The deprecated sysfs ABI
 ------------------------